 - webcam or camera

 - Muslin (or any plain inexpensive woven fabric): Approximately 2 yards will do, but having a lot more on hand is recommended.

 - Snips or seam ripper

-- Hand Sewing Needles (these Japanese ones are my favorite)
+- Hand Sewing Needles (though often out of stock, these Japanese ones are my favorite)

 - A Sewing Machine

 - A steam iron